Damien Mander

-Damien Mander (born 11 December 1979 in Mornington, Australia) is an anti-poaching activist and the founder of the International Anti-Poaching Foundation (IAPF).
+Damien Mander (born 11 December 1979 in Mornington, Australia) is an anti-poaching activist and the founder of Akashinga (formerly the International Anti-Poaching Foundation (IAPF)).
 He is a former Australian Royal Navy Clearance Diver and Special Operations military sniper.
 He is also a director of the Conservation Guardians.
-In 2019 he received the Winsome Constance Kindness Trust Gold Medal.
+In 2019, he received the Winsome Constance Kindness Trust Gold Medal.